 The result of the weekly distribution of growth parameters and linear body measurement of local and exotic fowls are shown in Tables 1 and 2 respectively.
-The exotic fowl had an overall significantly higher (p<0.05) weight, WG, SGR, and mean FER than the local breed, but the local fowl had a significantly higher (p<0.05) mean FCR than the exotic fowl (Table 1).
-Also, the linear body measurement revealed that for all the measured parameters (body length, shank length, thigh length, breast length, and wing length), the exotic fowl had overall significantly higher (p<0.05) values than the local fowl (Table 2).
+When compared weekly, the weight, WG, FI, SGR, and FER of the exotic fowl were significantly higher (p<0.05) than the local breed, but the local fowl had a significantly higher (p<0.05) FCR than the exotic fowl (Table 1).
+However, comparing the overall mean of the growth parameters shows that the exotic fowl had significantly higher (p<0.05) weight, WG, FI, and FER than that of the local breed but there was no significant difference (p<0.05) in the overall mean of the SGR and FCR.
+Also, the linear body measurement revealed that for all the measured parameters (body length, shank length, thigh length, breast length, and wing length), the exotic fowl had significantly higher (p<0.05) values than the local fowl (Table 2).